Central Highlands Weather

 Central Highlands Forecast

-Friday Hot.
-Partly cloudy.
-Medium (40%) chance of showers in the southeast in the afternoon and evening.
+Friday Mostly sunny.
+Medium (40%) chance of showers in the north, most likely in the morning and afternoon.
 Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the afternoon and evening.
-Light winds becoming NW/NE 15 to 20 km/h during the evening.
+The chance of a thunderstorm in the northwest.
+Light winds becoming E/SE 15 to 25 km/h during the morning then tending E/NE 15 to 20 km/h during the evening.

 Central Highlands Weather Forecasts